-If a person chooses to acquire or enhance a tan using a tanning facility (sunlamp or tanning bed), it is important that this person be aware of the hazards involved so she can make an informed decision about the amount of exposure she receives.
+If a person chooses to acquire or enhance a tan using tanning equipment (sunlamp or tanning bed), it is important that this person be aware of the hazards involved so she can make an informed decision about the amount of exposure she receives.

-This booklet is designed to give owners, staff and users of tanning salons a fundamental understanding of ultraviolet radiation and its effects on people.
-It discusses the risks of tanning, provides information on certain products that increase that risk, and provide a list of general guidelines for tanning salon owners and personnel.
+This booklet is designed to give tanning salon owners, operators and users of tanning equipment a fundamental understanding of ultraviolet radiation and its effects on people.
+It discusses the risks of tanning, provides information on certain cosmetic and medicinal products that increase ultraviolet effects, and provides a list of general guidelines.
 The final section contains a series of questions for tanning salon personnel to test their knowledge and understanding of the information in this booklet.

-The owner of a tanning salon and its staff have to use only lamps that are complying with the federal regulation under the Radiation Emitting Devices (RED) Act so they should know the regulations and refer to them for any question.
-Owners and operators may refer to this document or to the public health departments in their area, which are good sources of reference.
+The owner of a tanning salon and its staff have to use only equipment that complies with federal Radiation Emitting Devices Regulations.
+They should know the regulations and refer to them for any question.
+Owners and operators may refer to this document or to the public health departments in their area: both are good sources of reference.
 However, following the guidelines listed in this document does not relieve the operator from the obligation to take any additional measures necessary to minimize health hazards in their establishment.

-These guidelines have been prepared from similar documents published by Saskatchewan and British Columbia.
+These guidelines have been prepared from similar documents published by Saskatchewan, Manitoba and British Columbia.
 They have also been reviewed by and are published in collaboration with the Federal Provincial Territorial Radiation Protection Committee.